arthurpedri/voga-vault/Exercise/Flexibility through strength.md

 1. Do a normal static stretch until your muscles start to contract
 2. Use weight, or your other muscles to pull you deeper into the stretch
 3. Contract the muscles that are already contracting even harder, so they will get stronger and the body will naturally increase the effective flexibility
-    - Contracting harder is more important than going deeper in the stretch
+    - Contracting harder and building strength is more important than going deeper in the stretch
 4. Repeat for around 10 reps
 ## Simple 5 minute routine
 ### Pike (Touching toes)